tcrurav/BicycleDakarProject/README.md

 Once you have cloned the project install all dependencies.

 ```
-cd Ionic5NodeAuthBasic/frontend
+cd BicycleDakarProject/frontend
 npm install

-cd Ionic5NodeAuthBasic/backend
+cd BicycleDakarProject/backend
 npm install
 ```

 * For your backend part:
-1. You need a Ionic5NodeAuthBasic/backend/.env file with a key for the JWT and the data for the connection to your MySQL Server:
+1. You need a BicycleDakarProject/backend/.env file with a key for the JWT and the data for the connection to your MySQL Server:

 ```
 JWT_SECRET=V3RY#1MP0RT@NT$3CR3T#

-MYSQL_DATABASE=db_motorbikes_dev
+MYSQL_DATABASE=db_bicycles
 MYSQL_USER=root
 MYSQL_PASSWORD=sasa
 MYSQL_ROOT_PASSWORD=sasa